PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 05:19:32
+Last updated: 2024-04-12 05:20:06
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister